Monash-FIT3170/Shazam-3-Scrum-Unleashed/README.md

 3. Install dependencies in [tests](tests) by running `npm install` in the terminal.
 4. Run the test by running `npm run test` in terminal.

+### Notes
-Note: Running `npm run test -- --headed` will create and display the tabs on the local device.
+- Running `npm run test -- --headed` will create and display the tabs on the local device.
+- Occasionally the test will stall when a client browser fails to join, this can be fixed by manually clicking the join button.
+- Occasionally a client browser will not be updated on a match start, refreshing will connect the client.